kunrex/backend/README.md

 #### 1. Create the .env file

-Rename `src/exmaple.env` to `.env` and fill in the appropriate values.
+Rename `src/exmaple.env` to `src/.env` and fill in the appropriate values.

 An example:
 ```env